lscblack/water_quality_model/README.md

 Precision: 0.5381
 Accuracy: 66.06%

+**Why Favour’s model is best:**
-📌 This model demonstrated the strongest ability to identify class 1 instances, making it the most effective when false negatives are costly (e.g., missing at-risk water samples).
+This model demonstrated the strongest ability to identify class 1 instances, making it the most effective when false negatives are costly (e.g., missing at-risk water samples).
 The slightly lower accuracy is acceptable given the significantly better recall and F1 performance.

 ### Most Balanced Overall: Loue Sauveur Christian
 F1 Score: 0.5255